devls/Xi2/README.md

 Documentation
 ====

 Hold your horses!
+This project isn't yet ready to be used.
-None of this code works.
-Have a look at Xi Framework, if you're interested, but be warned I hate a lot of the code in that now.
+Have a look at the original Xi Framework, if you're interested, but be warned; I hate a lot of the code in that now.

 Todo
 ====